27 Ways to Make Extra Money from Home

-One question I hear all the time from Dreamers is, “Where do I find my side-business idea?”
+One question I hear all the time from Dreamers is, “How can I make extra money from home?”

-Regardless of why you want to start a side or small business, there’s never been a better time to do it.
+Regardless of why you want to start a side or small business, there’s never been a better time to make a little extra cash from the comfort of your home.
 We live in a side-hustle generation—so why not you?